 It has a stand, Green, Green Grass of Home, (named after a Porter Wagoner song) which weaponizes Zeno's dichotomy paradox by continuously shrinking anything that approaches the Green Baby down to infinitesimally nothing.

 - Cloning Blues: It's made from one of Dio's bones, which took a life of its own.

 - Fun Size: While it doesn't seem to be actively malicious, it doesn't like it when someone approaches them.
 That's where the Stand comes in; its influence causes those who approach it (and don't know the passwords like Pucci does) to reduce to half their size once they close half the distance between themselves and it.
 And this happens again...and again...and again...

 - Fusion Dance: After Sports Maxx animated the bone's spirit, it proceeded to absorb the spirits of those who died in the brawl Survivor incited.
 34 unrepentant convicts' worth of spirit.
-That turned it into the homonculus.
-Then, after Pucci proved himself by reciting all the proper passwords, the homonculus and Green, Green Grass of Home fused with Whitesnake, creating C-Moon.
+That turned it into the homunculus.
+Then, after Pucci proved himself by reciting all the proper passwords, the homunculus and Green, Green Grass of Home fused with Whitesnake, creating C-Moon.